scuzzydude/asimov/asimov.md

 On October 4th, 2019, Morey tweeted something that was politically offensive to China.
 This created quite a controversy, both from freedom of speech and business management points of view.
 China was a huge market for NBA broadcasts and merchandize, it was a costly decision.

 I'll defend Daryl Morey's right to say whatever the hell he wants to say until my last breath.
 I'll also defend both the NBA and the Rockets, as private organizations, for their right to support or not to support Morey's right to say what he thinks as well.
-This right if foundational to my identity as a proud American.
+This right is foundational to my identity as a proud American.

 The point I'd like to consider is the "private organization" point.
 I'm not making a legal argument.
 This is a functional argument about value.